phantomcyber/splunk-soar-sdk/docs/app_structure/pyproject.toml.md

 The following packages are optional, but strongly recommended for following the good practices and keeping your app maintainable:
 - `mypy` for taking care of static type checking
-- `pytest-watch` for contantly running tests while developing (e.g. in TDD)
+- `pytest-watch` for constantly running tests while developing (e.g. in TDD)
 - `ruff` for linting and formatting the code ([check more](https://github.com/astral-sh/ruff))

 ## SOAR App information table